jwodder/kbits-theme/README.rst

 kbits-theme recognizes the following theme settings:

+``MENU_NAME``
+   The name to display above the main menu on the navigation pane.
+Defaults to no name.

 ``MENUITEMS``
    A list of (Title, URL) pairs for additional menu items to appear at the beginning of the main menu in the navigation pane.
 If a given URL is